neatlife/notify/readme.md

 ]
 ```

-> Note, there is a Notifier::instance() function available, so you can vai Notifier::instance() instead of config it in `config/main.php`.
+> Note, there is a Notifier::instance() function available, so you can via Notifier::instance() instead of config it in `config/main.php`.

 ## Usage